batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 The first step selects SE or MP, with both code and overview bullet points like the current "Getting Started" page.

-The next step selects either among predefined apps such as `Hello World` or further customization.
+The next step selects either among a set of predefined apps (e.g. `Hello World`, `JPA with Hibernate & UCP`, etc.) or further customization.
 If a predefined app is selected the wizard terminates as describe above, otherwise...

 Further customization steps selects among the available SE or MP application types, then among the features applicable to the selected type.